sovrynn/ecdo/1-ADHOC-EVIDENCE/bible/README.md

 ### Research paper: 3500 - 3000 BC

-See the research paper PDF in the folder for a very comprehensive source on dating this flood.
+See the research paper PDF `Noahs_Flood_WTJ2004_1.pdf` in `hard-copies/` for a very comprehensive source on dating this flood.

 ### 5200 BC?